RosterElf Logo

 Why exit interviews matter

 Exit interviews are your opportunity to understand why employees leave and what you can do to improve retention.
-Departing employees are often more candid than current staff, providing honest insights about your workplace culture, management practices, and areas for improvement.
+Departing employees are often more candid than current staff, providing honest insights about your workplace culture, management practices, performance review processes, and areas for improvement.

 6 steps to conducting an exit interview